haihabi/GenerativeCRB/README.md

 ## Install

 To run this reposotiy, you will neeed the NormFlowPy package (https://github.com/haihabi/NormFlowPy) and the installion of the requirments file.
-Note that to run GCRB on NoiseFlow[3] model you will also need to get PyTorch NoiseFlow-SiLU[1] from (https://github.com/haihabi/noise_flow).
+Note that to run GCRB on NoiseFlow[3] model you will also need to get PyTorch NoiseFlow-SiLU[1] from (https://github.com/haihabi/noise_flow) as for the training it is performaned in the NoiseFlow repo.

-## How To Run
+## How To Run & Train
 '''
 python experiments/main.py --model_type MODEL_TYPE
 '''
-There three model types here:
+There three model types here and there configuration files:
-* Linear [1] with Gaussion noise.
+* Linear [1] with Gaussion noise (experiments/config/linear.config.json).
-* Scale [1] with non-Gaussion noise.
+* Scale [1] with non-Gaussion noise (experiments/config/scale.config.json).
-* Sinusoidal [2] with Gaussion noise, quantization and winner phase noise.
+* Sinusoidal [2] with Gaussion noise, quantization and winner phase noise (experiments/config/sine.config.json).

 # Contribution & Problems